-I love a podcast.
+I love a good podcast and am fascinated by podcast production.
 New podcasts come out constantly and there is never a shortage of content to listen to.
 Inform yourself, make yourself laugh or escape – there are podcasts for everything and you can take them everywhere with you.
 So many people are producing their own podcasts nowadays, even the top ranked podcasts are sometimes self produced.
 This means that there are a lot of amateur professional set ups.
-I thought I would create this post to talk about some production values and broadcast knowledge for creating a professional podcast, as this is essential for retaining engagement.
-Alternatively, Nostairway produces podcasts and would love to be a part of yours if you require affordable podcast production.
+I thought I would create this post to talk about some podcast production values and broadcast knowledge for creating a professional podcast, as this is essential for retaining engagement.
+Alternatively, Nostairway has years of experience in podcast production and would love to be a part of yours if you require affordable podcast production.
 Get in contact with us HERE.

 I recently wrote an article on the elements of radio production.
 In this I spoke about technical equipment and production of radio.
 This includes information about microphones and editing, it accompanies this article nicely so if you are interested then you can take a look HERE.

 So, production values.
 These are all of the elements used to improve a piece of media – sound, lighting, scenery.
 They all add the how engaging and professional a piece of media is.
 Here are some production values which you need to consider for your podcast!

 The introduction will typically have the name of the show and a brief description of the content.
 It is where the scene needs to be set, the brand explained and the viewer encouraged to listen on.

 You can do this firstly by creating a sense of the listening space.
 This could be through soundtrack or by painting a verbal picture!
 Therefore your listener will have a sense of environment and the podcast will be more engaging.

 Episode recaps are also a good way to start n episode and retain interest as they place the audience back to the last episode and remind them of important events they might need to remember.

 So, you only really have a couple of minutes to hook the listener and engage them so use them wisely and start the podcast with something interesting.